t3ch-N/group_4_project/README.md

  ## Methods and Exploration
  For an indepth analysis of the dataset, the cleaning and analsysis of the datasets was done in a separate notebook eda/exploration.ipynb as to not make this one long.

-Inorder to explore the data i sought out to find questions that resonate with the bussiness problem at habd and they were:
+In order to explore the data i sought out to find questions that resonate with the bussiness problem at habd and they were:

 Most successful film studios in the industry
 Most successful genres in the industry